resonatecoop/api/test/README.md

 This testing suite uses some assertions from Chai, and Chai will be installed as a dev dependency if / when you run `yarn` at the repo root.

 ## The Tests As-Built
 This might be a bit confusing.
-These are the tests that existed previously.
+These are the tests that existed in a previous version of api (v4).
 This listing references the original fiolder structure.
-These will likely not run in your dev environment.
+These will likely not run.

+They are included here for archival purposes, just in case they are needed for something.

+The tests from these files are migrated to the `test/as-built` folder, so that they can be run using Mocha.

+Here are the previous tests:

 * /test-as-built folder level
   * users